v-blanc/42Cursus/checks.md

     - ❌ | ctrl-D exits the shell.
     - ❌ | ctrl-\ does nothing.
 - ❌ | Your shell must implement the following builtins:
-    - ❌ | echo with option -n
+    - ✅ | echo with option -n
-    - ✅ | cd with only a relative or absolute path
+    - ✅ | cd with only a relative✅ or absolute✅ path
     - ✅ | pwd with no options
     - ❌ | export with no options
     - ❌ | unset with no options